SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/tidyverse.md

 {:.output}

-These are the 8 packages now loaded into your environment:
+This loads the 8 "core" tidyverse packages into your environment:

 | Package    | Purpose                       |  Prominent functions |
 |------------+-------------------------------+----------------------|